 Collard et al (2002) Neutrophil-derived glutamate regulates vascular endothelial barrier function.
 J Biol Chem 277 14801 PMID: 11847215

 Do you know of a great paper that uses PHCCC from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area